How to Transition Baby from SNOO to a Crib -- 3 Easy Steps

 One of the top questions parents ask about SNOO is, “How hard is it to transition babies to a crib from SNOO?”
 I LOVE that question because the answer is so simple: It’s pretty much a snap!

 Every baby is unique and some take a bit longer to wean motion than others.
-But, a 5- or 6-month-old infant’s brain is much more mature than a newborn’s and can sustain long, continuous periods of sleep without the need for rocking or swaddling (although they still sleep better with white noise).
+But, a five or six-month-old infant’s brain is much more mature than a newborn’s and can sustain long, continuous periods of sleep without the need for rocking or swaddling (they still sleep better with white noise).

 Let me explain: